AngelaLop/capp30239_interactive_viz/milestones/interactive-proposal.md

 - **Chosen option:** Hybrid of Option A (large interactive centerpiece) and Option C (geospatial visualization).
 Both the map and the age-by-age activity animation act as primary views, tightly coupled through shared controls.
 - **Stack:**
-  - MapLibre GL JS for the basemap, administrative boundaries, choropleth fills, and smooth zoom/pan.
+  - D3.js for the choropleth map (administrative boundaries), data joins, color scaling, the responsive age slider, the municipal activity breakdown chart, and the animation.
+Using D3 for the map simplifies the stack since it handles choropleths well and we only need province/municipality outlines (not roads or points of interest).
-  - D3.js for data joins, color scaling, the responsive age slider, the municipal activity breakdown chart, and the animation.
+  - HTML/CSS/JavaScript with a simple local development server

 - **Key interactions:** An age slider (3–70) re-styles the map, updates the municipal activity chart, and re-parameterizes the age-specific activity simulation.
 Hover and click expose municipal details, lock selections, and sync the complementary chart.
 Playback controls (play/pause, age-step) let users watch how the national distribution shifts as the selected age advances.
 - **Inspiration:**